 Some college and universities charge students a fee for health or dental coverage while they attend school.
 Carefully review your billing statement or contact your financial services or cashier's office to see if you're paying for this insurance.
 Then, speak with your parents or guardians about any existing coverage to compare cost and benefits.

+Do what you can to maintain good overall health.
 In addition, cut habits like smoking, vaping or drinking.
 These products are expensive to purchase and may result in additional costs for doctor visits, fines and more.

 If you took advanced classes in high school or are otherwise academically prepared, check out the testing options.
 You may be able to test out of or transfer credit for required general education courses, saving you the cost of tuition for those classes.